Skip to main content

 How to create and configure a dispatch rule.

-To provision a dispatch rule with the SIP service, use the CreateSIPDispatchRule API.
-It returns an SIPDispatchRuleInfo object that describes the created SIPDispatchRule.
-These parameters can also be queried at any time using the ListSIPDispatchRule API.
+To create a dispatch rule with the SIP service, use the CreateSIPDispatchRule API.
+It returns a SIPDispatchRuleInfo object that describes the dispatch rule.

 Direct dispatch rule